 Standouts in the plum category include Yves Saint Laurent’s limited edition eye palette.
 Available in two color combinations, the compact features a female figure in an off-the-shoulder evening gown with a large bow.
 Estée Lauder’s all-over crème shadow stick, designed to last up to 12 hours, can be used as a base color or a highlighter on eyes with its semi-pearl finish.

 Inspired by an 18th-century Chinese box given to its international artistic director Gucci Westman, Lancôme is introducing a multifaceted Destiny Cube with green and pink eye shadows on one side and lipstick and gloss on the other.

 While past falls have been marked by strong color, the surprise look this season is super natural.

 “It’s about reinventing nudes,” says Bobbi Brown, founder and chief executive officer of Bobbi Brown Cosmetics.
 “This fall, nudes with a little bit of tone and shimmer are in.
 There are different textures, but the colors are inspired by natural skin tones of the eyelids.
 They’re best used for enhancing eyes.”

 It’s one trend Brown must be thrilled about.
 After all, the makeup artist pioneered the look when she launched her line in 1991.
 According to Brown, neutrals were considered ho-hum until she came along and paired them with black mascara and eyeliner.
 “The full monochromatic nude face, lip and cheek is classic Bobbi,” she says.

-Lord & Taylor senior vice president and general merchandising manager Barbara Zinn Moore adds that today’s technology allows companies to create a variety of nude shades with different finishes and
+Lord & Taylor senior vice president and general merchandising manager Barbara Zinn Moore adds that today’s technology allows companies to create a variety of nude shades with different finishes and color gradations.

 “You can have a creamy beige or a pinkish beige in a palette of 20 beige tones, with subtle color variations and different finishes,” she says.